LamaBleu/plutoscripts/pluto_cli/readme.txt

 This is a simple CLI to control basic settings of your pluto.
 Inspired from https://github.com/LamaBleu/moRFeus_listener.

-You can control your pluto form shell, or access CLI from the LAN, by using socat or redirecting ports from the host computer to/from pluto.
+You can control your pluto from shell, or access CLI from the LAN, by using socat or redirecting ports from the host computer to/from pluto.

 Quick setup :
 - Copy pluto_cli.sh script to your pluto on /usr/bin folder, then run "pluto_cli.sh" from pluto terminal console.